-(a) Except for spray grounds without standing water, t∓he pool operator shall ensure the following safety and first aid equipment shall is be provided and maintained readily visible and available for use at the public pool at all times:
+(a) Except for spray grounds without standing water, the pool operator shall ensure that the following safety and first aid equipment is provided and maintained readily visible and available for use at the public pool at all times:

-(1) A 17-inch minimum exterior diameter life ring with an attached throw rope efwith a minimum 3/16-inch minimum diameter.
+(1) A 17-inch-minimum (exterior diameter) life ring with an attached throw rope with a minimum 3/16-inch diameter.
 The throw rope shall be of sufficient length to span the maximum width of the public pool and shall be stored in such a way as to prevent kinking or fouling.
-When rescue without a life ring can be effected from the perimeter of a spa, the enforcing agent may exempt the spa from the requirements of this paragraph.
+When rescue without a life ring can be effected from the perimeter of a spa, the enforcing agent may exempt the spa from the requirements of this subdivision.

-(2) A 12-foot--minimum fixed--length rescue pole with a permanently attached body hook.
+(2) A 12-foot-minimum fixed-length rescue pole with a permanently attached body hook.
 For spas, the enforcing agency may approve a shorter length based on the unique configuration of each spa.
 For spas, the length of the rescue pole shall be of sufficient length to effectuate rescue.